Azure/azure-cli-extensions/src/quantum/README.rst

 providing developers and customers access to the most competitive quantum offering on the market.

-To learn more about azure quantum visit: https://azure.microsoft.com/en-us/services/quantum/
+To learn more about azure quantum, visit: https://azure.microsoft.com/en-us/services/quantum/

 To learn more about quantum computing and Microsoft's Quantum Development Kit visit: